RobinHagolani/RobinHagolani/README.md

 ### Hi there 👋

+Welcome to my GitHub!

+I'm currently (26.09.23) a student in a Java Developer course in Germany.
+I'm just starting to learn about GitHub.

 <!--
 **RobinHagolani/RobinHagolani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.